RezaTaheri01/play-pause/README.md

 *   `comtypes` (for interacting with Windows audio interfaces)
 *   `keyboard`

-You can install these with pip:
+You can install these with pip(Virtual environment recommended):

 ```
     pip install pycaw tendo pyautogui comtypes keyboard